andresgbecerra/co-induction-anguar/Interview/CSharp.md

 - **Control statements:** are used to control the actions a program takes; this is sometimes referred to as the flow of execution.
 Common actions in C# include calling methods, assigning values, declaring variables, and looping through collections.
 - **Continue and Break Statement:** Break statement breaks the loop.
 It makes the control of the program to exit the loop.
 Continue statement makes the control of the program to exit only the current iteration.
 It does not break the loop.
 - **Indexers:** are used to index instances of a class or structure.
 The indexed values can then be easily accessed like an array, but without explicitly specifying a type or instance member.
-- **Fields & Properties:** A field is a member of a class or an object of any type that represents a location for storing a value, whereas a property is a class member that provides a mechanism to read, write, and compute the value of a private field.
--  **Method overriding:** is used to invoke functions that belong to different classes.
-This process creates a method in the derived class with the same signature as a method in the base class without modifying the code of the base class.
-This helps achieve runtime polymorphism.
-- **Method overloading:** is the process of assigning different signatures or arguments to two or more methods bearing the same name.
-It’s an example of polymorphism in object-oriented programming.
    - Method overloading improves the readability of the program by reducing the number of names associated with a specific action.
 - **The ref & out keywords:** are similar in that they are both used to pass arguments in a reference or function.
 However, there is a subtle difference:
   - With *ref* keywords, the value is already set, meaning the method can read and modify it
   - **ref** tells the compiler that the object is initialized before entering the function, while
   - With *out* keywords, the value isn’t set and can’t be read by the method until it is set, meaning the method must set it before it can be returned
   - **out** tells the compiler that the object will be initialized inside the function.
-- **Extension methods:** allow developers to add a method to existing types without changing the original source code.
-This allows them to extend the functionality of the method.
-An extension method is a static method and uses the **this** keyword.
-- **User controls:** allow developers to write code that can be used in various areas of the program.
-  - For example, if a website requires the same search control in multiple places, it can be created once as a user control and then dropped into different areas of the code.
-This serves the dual purposes of reusability and bug prevention.
 - **Reflection:** is used to obtain metadata on types at runtime.
 In other words, it allows developers to retrieve data on the loaded assemblies and the types within them.
   - It’s implemented using a two-step process.
 First, you get the type object.
 Second, you use the type to browse members, such as methods and properties.

-- the equality operator `==` checks whether two operands are equal or not, and the `Object.Equals()` method checks whether the two object instances are equal or not.
+- the Equality operator `==` checks whether two operands are equal or not, and the `Object.Equals()` method checks whether the two object instances are equal or not.